 Working in silos

-Working in silos is a well-known collaboration challenge that organizations face, and it can hinder progress when teams have their own goals and objectives, often working towards the same overall goal but with limited coordination and alignment.
+Working in silos is a well-known collaboration challenge that organizations face, and it can hinder progress when teams have their own goals, often working towards the same overall goal but with limited coordination and alignment.

-To break down silos and foster better collaboration, consider the following solutions:
+To break down silos and encourage better collaboration, consider the following solutions:

 Align on the product vision:

-Ensure that all teams clearly understand the product vision and are aligned on the overall goals and objectives.
-When teams drive in the same direction, even with some divergent approaches, correcting the course and ensuring overall progress becomes easier.
+Make sure that all teams clearly understand the product vision and are aligned on the overall goals.
+When teams drive in the same direction, even with some divergent approaches, correcting the course and making sure overall progress becomes easier.

 Make all-hands meetings meaningful: